Yelp/pygear/README.md

 libgearman maybe delayed for an arbitrary amount of time.
 In the worst case, libgearman hangs and the users are not able to terminate the program using Ctrl-C (KeyboardInterrupt).
-Thus, it is highly recommended that pygear users explicitly set timeouts for both workers and blocking clients.
+Thus, it is highly recommended that pygear users explicitly call .set_timeout for both workers and blocking clients.

 ## Examples